-There are many micro-strategies (see glossary) that can be drawn upon in the service of enabling new forms of transdisciplinary research.
-A micro-strategy is a focused algorithmic process that is employed to facilitate a chosen goal-directed activity.
 The computer is an open system, and code can be authored to enable work on many different kinds of tasks.
-The potential (see glossary) is to design systems that bring multiple microstrategies together in authored media environments to facilitate tasks that have many different interoperative components, thus facilitating many different kinds of computational functionality through various combinatoric means (see glossary).
+The potential is to design systems that bring multiple micro-strategies together in authored media environments to facilitate tasks that have many different inter-operative components, thus facilitating many different kinds of computational functionality through various combinatoric means.
+This is a pragmatic extension of the concepts I employ in my discussions of Recombinant Poetics in other publications.

 The metaphor is that each micro-process is like a part of a machine with a specific function.
 The machine can run many of these processes simultaneously (as in parallel processing systems) or sequentially.
-The success of the employment of micro-strategies depends on human code authorship, human consideration in terms of specific contextual employment, intuitive interface design (see glossary), and ongoing human commitment to understanding the "output" from such systems.
+The success of the employment of micro-strategies depends on human code authorship, human consideration in terms of specific contextual employment, intuitive interface design, and ongoing human commitment to understanding and articulately framing the "output" from such systems.
 Developing new media artifacts in the service of knowledge production is central.
 This requirement points to the dynamic nature of computationally explored media, as it is focused to enable new forms of knowledge production that function in conjunction with the employment of a set of focused "human" intellectual processes.
 One must also remember that computational processes are also (at this time) authored "human" processes of a particularly abstract variety.
 The human ability to write computer code arises out of a history of embodied interactions with the world - lived experience.
-Because of the qualities of abstraction that computer code can enact, the particular functional processes that code authorship can enable, as well as the specific modular nature of this functionality employed as part of a tool set, one can draw on the strategies presented in this text in a selective manner to create a generative approach to new forms of education and research relevant to many different projects and areas of inquiry.
+Because of the qualities of abstraction and logic that computer code can enact, the particular functional processes that code authorship can enable, as well as the specific modular nature of this functionality employed as part of a tool set, one can draw on the strategies presented in this text in a selective manner to create a 'model generative approach' to new forms of education and research relevant to many different projects and areas of inquiry, in particular, one can begin to approach text in new ways to transverse this Transdisciplinary Field of Fields.